Persimmon Wood: Pros and Cons

 Golf Clubs

-• Historically, persimmon wood was the preferred material for golf club heads due to its ability to withstand impact and provide excellent performance.
+Historically, persimmon wood was the preferred material for golf club heads, which was able to stand-up to the stress of high-speed contact and enhance performance.

 Tool Handles

-The wood’s strength and density make it ideal for tool handles, mallets, and other items that require impact resistance.
+Its strength and density is desirable for tool handles, mallet heads and other applications requiring impact resistance.

 Woodturning and Decorative Items